FastComments/fastcomments-docs/src/content/guides/comment-vote-verification/items/unverified-comments.md

 Anonymous comments are always unverified - since the user did not leave an email that could be used for verification.

-Allowing Anonymous Commenting does not remove the Unverified label, however this can be removed with styling.
+Allowing Anonymous Commenting does not remove the Unverified label, however this can be removed with styling or [configuration](/guide-customizations-and-configuration.html#disable-unverified-label).